thospel/perl-DHCP-Test/README.md

     If this option is given the outgoing packet is encapsulated and then sent to _ADDRESS_ which is responsible for decapsulating it.

-    This option allows the program to send packets that it otherwsie cannot (because the user lacks permission to construct such packets).
+    This option allows the program to send packets that it otherwise cannot (because the user lacks permission to construct such packets).

+    In general avoid this option.
+It will need IP forwarding, it won't work if the source address is a local IP address amd most (all ?)
+DHCP servers don't care about the source port of the packet so it isn't needed.

 - -l, --listen _ADDRESS_